-5. CONCLUSION
+5 CONCLUSION

-This work presented the comparison among several implementation of artificial neural networks for the tasks of prediction and modeling of dynamical nonlinear systems.
-Two types of ANNs were applied in the experiments: the well known Multilayer Perceptron (MLP) model and the Group Method of Data Handling (GMDH).
+This work presented the comparison among several implementations of artificial neural networks for the tasks of prediction and modeling of dynamical nonlinear systems.
+Two types of ANNs have been applied in the experiments: the well known Multilayer Perceptron (MLP) model and the Group Method of Data Handling (GMDH).

-The analysis performed showed that the GMDH networks can be trained much faster than the MLPs but their overall performance were similar regarding the prediction tasks.
+The analysis performed showed that the GMDH networks can be trained much faster than the MLPs but their overall performance have shown similar results regarding the prediction tasks.
 On the other hand, MLPs showed to be superior in terms of the modeling experiments.
 Despite these results, GMDH networks showed an interesting potential for the proposed application.
-Considering that this model is much simpler than the MLPs, that the training process is carried out much faster and yet, taking into account that there are reports of other works using GMDH for the approximation of complex nonlinear systems, it is plausible to state that it worths continuing to improve the training algorithms in order to apply this model in real world problems.
+Considering that neural networks of the GMDH type can be simpler than the MLPs in terms of computer resources for computation, and taking into account that there are reports of other works using GMDH for the approximation of complex nonlinear systems, it is plausible to state that it worths continuing to improve the training algorithms in order to apply this model in real world problems.